gokulmathim/personal-notes-organizer-7191/notes_frontend/README.md

 The app communicates with a backend via HTTP.
 Set the base URL using an environment variable.

+- A reference backend is included at `../notes_backend` (Express).
+Start it on port 8000 by default.
+- Ensure CORS is configured via `CORS_ORIGIN` on the backend.

 1. Copy `.env.example` to `.env`
 2. Set the variable:
    - `REACT_APP_API_BASE_URL` — e.g., `http://localhost:8000`